thephpleague/flysystem/v2/architecture.md

 ## Consuming Flysystem

-The `League\Flysystem\FilesystemOperator` interface represents is most complete interface to integrate with.
+The `League\Flysystem\FilesystemOperator` interface represents the most complete interface to integrate with.
 You can distinguish between _reads_ and _writes_ by hinting on the underlying interfaces: